PGSafarik/FoxGHI/README.md

  * Window.WMControl - Enables/disables Window manager framing (including window status handling)
  * Header.EnableColorize - Enables/disables GUI coloring of Header bar child
  * Header.BaseColorOffset - Sets the amount of dimming of the header bar bass color (in %).
-The range is from 0 - 100, with 0 disabling dimming.
+The range is from 0 to 100, with 0 disabling dimming.
 The default setting is 20.
  * Header.TitleFont - Uses the set font to display the title bar, if enabled
  * Header.SubTitleFont - The specified font will be used to display the additional text of the main title, if enabled and set.